sankethsm/CochleaRIT/README.md

 # CochleaRIT
-Semantic Segmentation for Cochlear Math Modeling
+Semantic Segmentation using Deep Learning for Cochlear Math Modeling